tundra-code/Aurora-Mutation-Tutorial/aurora-mutate-image-support/README.md

 ```
 Note the line:
 ```
-const { handleKeyCommand, keyBindingFn, ...props } = this.props;
+const { handleKeyCommand, keyBindingFn, plugins, ...props } = this.props;
 ```
-This extracts the `handleKeyCommand` and `keyBindingFn` prop from all props.
+This extracts the `handleKeyCommand`, `keyBindingFn`, and `plugins` prop from all props.
 We do this because we do not want the original `handleKeyCommand` an `keyBindingFn` functions to be called.
 We are writing our own versions of these functions.
+Furthermore, we are modifying
+`plugins` and adding some to it.

 Next, let's look at our custom key binding:
 ```